Portuguese conquest of Hormuz

+The Portuguese conquest of Hormuz occurred in the early 16th century when Afonso de Albuquerque conquered the Kingdom of Hormuz and established fort Nossa Senhora da Conceição on the Island of Hormuz.
+Although an attempt in 1507 failed, the Portuguese succeeded in taking over Hormuz in 1515.

+The campaign against Hormuz was part of a plan by king Manuel of Portugal to control the Indian Ocean trade and thwart hostile Muslim competitors, by capturing Aden to control trade through the Red Sea; Hormuz, to control trade through the Persian Gulf; and Malacca to control trade passing through the Malacca Straits.

+The capture of Hormuz gave Portugal control of trade and shipping passing through the Persian Gulf for over a century.

 Background

-The campaign against Hormuz was a result of a plan by King Manuel I of Portugal, who in 1505 had resolved to thwart Muslim trade in the Indian Ocean by capturing Aden to block trade through the Red Sea and Alexandria; Hormuz, to block trade through Beirut; and Malacca to control trade with China.
-The Portuguese had reports indicating that the island of Socotra was inhabited by Nestorian Christians and might prove useful towards this endeavor.
-Socotra was then a dominion of the Banu Afrar clan of Qishn, in mainland Arabia, whom the Portuguese would refer in the 16th century as Fartaques.
+The Portuguese had reports suggesting that the island of Socotra was inhabited by Nestorian Christians and might prove useful in suppressing hostile Muslim shipping in the Indian Ocean.
+Socotra was then a dominion of the Banu Afrar clan of Qishn, in mainland Arabia, whom the Portuguese would refer to in the 16th century as Fartaques.

-Thus, in April 1506, two fleets totaling 16 ships, under the overall command of Tristão da Cunha, were dispatched from Lisbon to capture Socotra and establish on it a fort.
-Cunha was assisted by Afonso de Albuquerque, who was nominated as captain-major of the sea of Arabia and tasked with blockading Muslim shipping in the Red Sea.
+In April 1506, two fleets totaling 16 ships, under the overall command of Tristão da Cunha, were dispatched from Lisbon to capture Socotra and establish on it a fort.
+Cunha was assisted by Afonso de Albuquerque, who was to remain at Socotra and patrol the seas against hostile Muslim navigation, explore the Arabian coast and take points deemed useful, such as Hormuz.